Senators will 'get the job done' on infrastructure: Schumer | Business

 - United States

-The Senate convened for a rare weekend session, with Majority Leader Chuck Schumer encouraging the authors of a bipartisan infrastructure plan to finish writing their nearly $1 trillion bill so that senators can begin offering amendments.
+The Senate convened for a rare weekend session, with Majority Leader Chuck Schumer encouraging the authors of a bipartisan infrastructure plan to finish writing their nearly USD 1 trillion bill so that senators can begin offering amendments.

 Several senators had predicted that the text of the bill would be ready for review late Friday or early Saturday, but it was not done when the Senate opened for business late on Saturday morning.
 Nor was it ready when Schumer came to the floor in the early evening.